-In this post, I am sharing one basic ALTER command to change the recovery model of a SQL Server Database.
+In this post, I am sharing an ALTER command to change the recovery model of a SQL Server Database.

-We can also change this recovery model using database properties of SQL Server Management Studio.
+We can also change this recovery model using database properties of SQL Server Management Studio (SSMS).

-I always prefer to use T-SQL script to perform any kind of database administrator task because once I have tried to change the recovery model using database properties of SSMS, and my database had crashed because of any reason.
+I always prefer to use T-SQL script to perform any database administrator related task because I tried to change the recovery model using database properties of SSMS, and my database crashed, and I don’t know the reason.

 We can do using ALTER DATABASE option and most importantly, we should provide WITH NO_WAIT option.

 -- FULL Recovery Model